An Open-Air Series of Conversations about the Upper Uncompahgre Watershed

 SWEAP Critical Water Concept: Water is essential for life, our economy, and a key component of healthy ecosystems.

-Guest speakers: Mike Berry of Tri-County Water Conservancy District, Joe Coleman of Ouray City Public Works, Chris Bolane of Ridgway Town Public Works, and a representative from Dallas Creek Water Co. or Ouray County government
+Guest speakers: Mike Berry of Tri-County Water Conservancy District, Joe Coleman of Ouray City Public Works, Chris Bolane of Ridgway Town Public Works, and Anthony Ramsey from Dallas Creek Water Co.

 4th Session: Water scarcity & conservation, Wed., July 28